joshborup/auth-0-jwt/README.md

 # auth-0-jwt

-## Example for logging in with auth0 using JSON web tokens
+## Example for logging in with auth0 using JSON web tokens and React.JS